kuznikowski/NYTimesReviews/README.md

 # NYTimesReviews

-A small app that displays latest NYTimes movies' reviews and allows user to search through the movies' titles.
+A small app that displays latest NYTimes movies' reviews and allows user to search through the movies' titles (also offline).

 ### API Key